 Here’s what to expect:

-There’ll still be a cost—but you’ll spend far less
+There will still be a cost—but you’ll spend far less

-Not all are sales pitches
+Not all virtual legal conferences are sales pitches

 Some online events may be sales pitches, but don’t let a few bad apples ruin the concept of virtual events for you.
 Most events, both in-person and online, are a mixture.
 If there are multiple content tracks then you can decide which sessions to attend, and which sales pitches to avoid.
 And, if you’re researching a particular new tool for your firm, you can attend one session to get a concise rundown of what you need to know and save the rest of your time for educational content.